Russ Harvey Consulting - Computer and Internet Services

 Taming Windows 10

-How to fix the most annoying things in Windows 10.
+Windows 10 has some annoying settings.
 Some fixes require editing the Registry (advanced users only).

 These resources offer more help in personalizing various aspects of Windows 10: